FTC asks for temporary halt to Intercontinental Exchange deal for Black Knight

 WASHINGTON, April 10 (Reuters) - The U.S. Federal Trade Commission opened a new front in its fight against the Intercontinental Exchange ICE.N deal to buy Black Knight BKI.N by asking a federal court for a preliminary injunction to halt the deal while its internal administrative process moves forward.

-The agency said on March 9 it would seek to stop the New York Stock Exchange parent Intercontinental Exchange from acquiring mortgage data vendor Black Knight in a $13.1 billion deal.
+The agency on March 9 said it would seek to stop New York Stock Exchange parent Intercontinental Exchange from acquiring mortgage data vendor Black Knight in a $13.1 billion deal.

+The agency said in its complaint, filed in U.S. district court in San Francisco, that the companies planned to close after a vote of Black Knight shareholders on April 28.
+The FTC's administrative hearing on the deal will begin on July 12.

+The agency said the proposed transaction would mean higher fees, less innovation and fewer choices in the process of financing the purchase of a home.
+ICE said in a statement in March that it would "vigorously oppose" the FTC action.

 ((Diane.Bartz@thomsonreuters.com; 1 202 898 8313;))